-Lord of the Flies on BBC One: Jack Thorne's adaptation of famous novel reveals first look pictures
+Lord of the Flies on BBC One: Jack Thorne's adaptation of famous novel gets confirmed start date

 New images show the young cast filming on location in Malaysia

-Lord of the Flies – one of the most famous books on the planet – is getting a modern adaptation thanks to Jack Thorne, and it will air on the BBC One in the coming months.
+Lord of the Flies – one of the most famous books on the planet – is getting a modern adaptation thanks to Jack Thorne, and the BBC One has now confirmed the start date.

 Here’s everything we know so far about the BBC One adaptation of Lord of the Flies, including plot, cast, start date, location, and episode guide.